Step 1 - Start Rust Contract

 // ERC-20 with Fluent SDK example:

-// https://github.com/fluentlabs-xyz/fluentbase/blob/devel/examples/erc20/lib.rs
+// https://github.com/fluentlabs-xyz/fluentbase/blob/devel/contracts/examples/erc20/lib.rs

 #[function_id("rustString()")]

-fn rustString(&self) -> String {
+fn rust_string(&self) -> String {

 let string_test = "Hello".to_string();